sswaner/twilio-aws/README.md

 **Please use "sid" as the primary key for this table as well**

 # Lambda Configuration

+You will need two Lambda functions.
+One for incoming SMS, and one for incoming calls.
+The steps below create two handlers.
+Please follow the steps to setup your Lambda functions correctly.

 - Create a lamdba function "SMSMessageHandler"
 ![alt tag](./img/config-lambda-1.png)